splace/3d/2007/weekclock/readme.md

 clock face has 7 'day' divisions each with 7 triangles.

 above is showing Thursday evening; (Thu 19∶47∶41 BST)
-	Big hand tells you its just past 1.5 long hand rotations to midnight.
+	Short hand tells you its just past 1.5 long hand rotations to midnight.
 	Long hand shows, more accurately, that its slightly more than 1.25 long hand rotations to midnight.

 ## Hands